gaspachoo/EEG2Video/README.md

 Script: `EEGtoVideo/GLMNet/inference_glmnet.py`
 Embeddings can also be produced with the features-only model using `EEGtoVideo/GLMNet/inference_glfnet_mlp.py`.

-## Missing pipeline steps

-The original project includes Seq2Seq, SemanticPredictor, and TuneAVideo modules to align EEG embeddings with video latents and captions.
-These components and their associated scripts are not present in this repository.

 # Further work
 Investigate on the reason why generated videos lack of contrast.